 More setsHere's what students ask on this topic:

 Dilution decreases the concentration of a solution by adding more solvent, typically water, to the original solution.
-This increases the total volume while keeping the amount of solute constant, resulting in a lower molarity.
+This increases the total volume but keeps the amount of solute constant, resulting in a lower molarity.
 For example, if you start with a dark purple concentrated solution and add water, the color becomes lighter, indicating a decrease in concentration.
 The relationship between the initial and final concentrations and volumes is given by the equation , where and are the molarity and volume before dilution, and and are after dilution.

-The molarity before dilution () is always greater than the molarity after dilution () because dilution involves adding more solvent to the solution without adding more solute.
-This increases the total volume of the solution, which spreads the same amount of solute over a larger volume, thereby decreasing the concentration.
-Since molarity is defined as moles of solute per liter of solution, increasing the volume while keeping moles constant results in a lower molarity.
-This is why the initial concentrated solution has a higher molarity than the diluted solution.
+The molarity of the stock solution () is always greater than the molarity after dilution () because dilution involves adding solvent to the original solution.
+Adding solvent increases the total volume but does not change the amount of solute present.
+Since molarity is defined as moles of solute per liter of solution, increasing the volume while keeping moles constant decreases the molarity.
+This is why the concentration decreases, and the solution becomes less concentrated after dilution.

-To determine the volume of solvent to add during dilution, you first use the dilution equation to calculate the final volume needed for the desired concentration.
-Once you have , subtract the initial volume of the stock solution from it.
-The difference is the volume of solvent to add: .
-This ensures the final solution has the desired lower concentration.
+To calculate the volume of solvent to add during dilution, you first use the dilution equation to find the final volume .
+Once you have , subtract the initial volume from it to get the volume of solvent to add: .
+This calculation ensures you add the correct amount of solvent to achieve the desired lower concentration.